 3. Exceptionally, he may state that he will announce his ruling later, but not more than twenty-four hours after the point of order was raised.
 The postponement of the ruling shall not entail the adjournment of the debate.
 The President may refer the matter to the appropriate committee.

-1. At the beginning of the debate on a specific item on M the agenda, its inadmissibility may be moved. m
+Moving the inadmissibility of a the agenda, its inadmissibility may be moved. matter